 Through TechSoup, eligible nonprofits can get MileIQ at 80 percent off the subscription rate.
 "Without TechSoup," Jamie noted, "this huge step up in technology" would not have been possible.
 The MileIQ discount program from Microsoft has made acquiring MileIQ way easier on the nonprofit's pocket.

-Having also previously obtained Microsoft Office 365 and QuickBooks Online through TechSoup, Jamie said, "TechSoup is a great equalizer."
+Having also previously obtained Microsoft Office 365 and QuickBooks Online, Jamie said, "TechSoup is a great equalizer."
 He mentioned that TechSoup helps a small nonprofit to grow into a technologically advanced organization.
 He added, "The super discounted products from TechSoup are like the pot of gold at the end of the rainbow."

 Getting MileIQ Premium